US women earn bronze medal with 4-3 win over Australia

 The loss spoiled the Australians’ first-ever trip to the medal round at the Olympics.
 No Australian soccer team, men or women, has ever won a medal.

-The Matildas were the underdogs against the United States, the top-ranked team in the world and the defending World Cup champions who came to Japan hoping for a fifth gold medal.
-But the Americans struggled at times during the tournament, including a 1-0 loss to Canada in the semifinals.
+The Matildas were the underdogs against the United States, the top-ranked team in the world and the defending World Cup champions who came to Japan vying for gold.
+But the Americans struggled at times, including in a 1-0 loss to Canada in the semifinals.
 The Canadians hadn’t defeated their North American counterparts since 2001.

 The U.S. team that came out against Australia looked completely different.